SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 The sandbox system that is serving URLs like this is publicly available.

-👉 Try it out at the command line in your terminal window now, using `curl`:
+👉 Take this URL and try it out at the command line in your terminal window now, using `curl`:

 ```bash
 curl \